DV

 Strategy & risk

-MSTY tracks Strategy (MSTR) with a covered call approach, while STRK tracks Preferred equity security issued by MicroStrategy Incorporated. with a bitcoin approach.
+MSTY is actively managed around Strategy (MSTR) exposure with a crypto approach, while STRK tracks Preferred equity security issued by MicroStrategy Incorporated. with a bitcoin approach.

 MSTY beta2.5604